siffiejoe/lua-classy/README.md

     methods are looked up in width-first search order at class creation time (or when a base class is updated).

+*   Multimethods

+    In case you need polymorphism for more than a single argument, this module allows you to define multimethods.
+The dispatch works for classes created via this module, and for builtin types.

 *   Simple object construction

     A `__call` metamethod is added to the class table so that an